 - Ask you to negotiate against yourself.
 “What’s the lowest you’ll take?”
 This is the worst one.
 This is such a lazy question I never respond.

 There are tons of other dubious and stupid negotiation strategies.
-I’m sure the people who use these are the same ones who say “hey” on Tinder and generally have no game in life.
+I’m sure the people who use these are the same ones who say “hey” on Tinder.
+It must work sometimes.

 If this is you: own it.
 Be better.